petebids/petebids.github.io/_posts/2023-03-12-spring-boot-transactional-outbox.markdown

 # Ok - so how does it work ?

-Technically speaking - this is a producer instead of a polling producer given the use of the Postgres connector instead of a JDBC connector - while this is semantically correct, as a "black box"
+Technically speaking - this is a log tailing producer

 ## Transactional Guarantee